marcograss/partialzip/README.md

 ```
 ## What is used for

-sometimes zip archives are huge and you just need a couple of files, for example, a kernelcache from an ipsw
+Sometimes zip archives are huge and you just need a couple of files, for example, a kernelcache from an ipsw

 ```
 ./target/release/partialzip download "http://XXXXX/iPhone10,6_11.1.2_15B202_Restore.ipsw" kernelcache.release.iphone10b kernelcache.release.iphone10b